QUANTUM COMPUTING POSES a threat to TODAY'S CRYPTOGRAPHY and THUS TO cybersecuritY

-Quantum-Safe Canada provides a bridge between fundamental quantum-safe cryptography research and innovation, practical applications and commercialization.
-Quantum-Safe Canada introduces a structured initiative that is focused on strengthening the research, innovation, commercialization and talent pipelines needed to accomplish the following:
+Quantum-Safe Canada provides a bridge between fundamental quantum-safe research and innovation, practical applications and commercialisation.
+Quantum-Safe Canada introduces a structured initiative that is focused on strengthening the research, innovation, commercialisation and talent pipelines needed to accomplish the following:

 Coordinate the development of the research, technology, tools, and training needed for Canadian government and industry to transition successfully to cryptography designed to be safe in the era of quantum computers.